devFF/pyprojects/Weather_API_GUI/README.md

 datas = collect_data_files('requests')
 ```

-And add this in begining of main py-file:
+And add this in the begining of main py-file:

 ```Python
         if getattr(sys, 'frozen', None):  # keyword 'frozen' is for setting basedir while in onefile mode in pyinstaller